act-rules/act-rules.github.io/_rules/video-only-transcript-ee13b5.md

 ## Background

 A "text transcript" in the context of this rule is defined in WCAG 2 as an [alternative for time based media](https://www.w3.org/TR/WCAG21/#dfn-alternative-for-time-based-media).
+It is known that the user can set the browser to prevent autoplay.
+This rule assumes the browser has not been set to do this.

 ### Bibliography